Programme Overview and Prerequisites

-Graduates often become the leaders and resource people on child protection in their communities, raising the skill and consciousness of the entire community in child protection and advocacy.
-Child advocates at this level can truly make a difference to the children in their local communities and in New Zealand as a whole.
+The Child Protection Studies Programme leads on to the Child Protection Studies Diploma.
+Graduates of the Diploma often go on to become the leaders and resource people on child protection in their communities, raising the skill and consciousness of the entire community in child protection and advocacy.

 Who should Enrol?

 The Child Protection Studies Programme is suitable for anyone who works with and/or cares about children including:

 - Those who are new to the field and want to establish a sound, basic understanding of Child Protection.

 - Those who have a responsibility or role in the safety of children.

 - Managers and leaders responsible for policy development and the safety and wellbeing of their workers.

 - After School Care workers

 - Community Groups (eg Scouts)

 - Maori Wardens